 “George, we just found out our controller has stolen about $70,000 per year for the last three years.
 Since you guys have been doing our audit, I thought I’d call and discuss what we need to do.”
 The caller does not verbally say it, but he intimates, “where were you guys?” and “how are you going to resolve this?”

-The first mistake: Not clearly explaining to your client what an audit is, and, more importantly, what it is not.
+The first mistake is not clearly explaining to your client what an audit is, and, more importantly, what it is not.

 The Association of Certified Fraud Examiners’ (ACFE) biennial fraud survey notes that most frauds have a life of about 18 months before they are detected, and less than 10% of frauds are detected by external audits.
 Even if the external auditor is performing the engagement in accordance with generally accepted auditing standards, the procedures are designed to detect material fraud, something your client needs to know before you start the audit.